AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 4.9.
 Total gravitational collapse - the greatest catastrophe in nature and the deepest paradox in physics

-Let's think, at the end of Chapter 4 on black holes, about some general aspects of the phenomenon of gravitational collapse.
+Let's think, at the end of this Chapter 4 on black holes, about some general aspects of the phenomenon of gravitational collapse.
 We can distinguish three areas or levels of gravitational collapse :

 Level 1 -